 Many great names of the English stage have trodden its famous boards; from Keane to Irving, Olivier to Dench as well as Hollywood greats Orson Welles, Charlton Heston and Jack Lemmon.
 Sir Ian McKellen once described Newcastle Theatre Royal as his favourite theatre.

 The New Short History of the Theatre Royal by Vanessa Histon

 A richly illustrated journey of the Theatre and the many great performers associated with it.
 Available to purchase from the Box Office priced at £6.99 (20% off for Friends when buying at the Box Office) or for £8.49 including p&p.
-Please note our Box Office counter is currently suspended due to COVID-19 restrictions.

 The Story of Theatre

 Visit the exhibition area in the Gallery Foyer to view an exquisite collection illustrating the history of theatre from its origins in Ancient Greece through to the present day.